LeeTuah/Effortless-Menus/README.md

 1. Create an instance of the `Menu` class.
 2. Set the desired options such as maximum string length, colors, and key bindings.
 3. Add menu items using the `add_field` method, providing a name and associated function.
-4. Call the `run_iteration` method to start the menu event loop.
+4. Call the `run_menu` method to start the menu event loop.

 ## Notes

 1. The head color and the body color have to be in the ANSI Color Coding to work.
-2. The `run_iteration` function will keep running until and unless the user presses Exit.
+2. The `run_menu` function will keep running until and unless the user presses Exit.
 3. There is a pre-defined field called `Exit` in the menu and it appears at the bottom of the menu.
 4. The keybinds for the menu are stored in a string variable called `Keybinds`.
 The 0th index is the up key, 1st index is the down key, and the 2nd index is the select key.
 5. The `printMenu()` and `gen_element()` functions are private as their only role is to make the menu printing easier.
 6. You need to have the `conio.h` header in your project/compiler.
-Refer to [this link](https://raw.githubusercontent.com/ramadhinolfski/cpackets/master/conio.h) for the header file.
+Refer to [here](https://raw.githubusercontent.com/zoelabbb/conio.h/master/conio.h) for the header file.
-7. All functions which will be added as fields have to be `void` functions with `no arguments`.
-8. This is not the final version of this app.
-It might be changed based on adding new features or fixing the old ones.

 ## Reference